Michael Olowokandi: Minnesota Timberwolves (2003–2006)

 Due to financial issues with the L.A.
-Clippers, Olowokandi signed with the Minnesota Timberwolves on a three-year, $16.2 million dollar contract.
+Clippers, Olowokandi signed with the Minnesota Timberwolves on a three-year, $16.2 million contract.
 Olowokandi had been considered the fourth most valuable free agent that offseason but received little interest from NBA teams and accepted the only solid deal he was offered.
 Olowokandi was enticed by Timberwolves general manager and former player Kevin McHale, who trained one-on-one together before the season started.
 Olowokandi again experienced pain and swelling in his left knee so had a second procedure before the start of the regular season that resulted in him missing all of training camp and attending only three team practices.
 He appeared sporadically in games for the Timberwolves during November and December due to tendinitis in his right knee.
 Olowokandi underwent surgery on 12 December 2003, and was ruled out indefinitely.

 On 26 November 2004, Olowokandi was suspended by the Timberwolves for two games after he was arrested for refusing to leave an Indianapolis night club.
 On 16 January 2005, Olowokandi was suspended by the NBA for four games for a fight with Nenê of the Denver Nuggets during a game the previous night.

 Boston Celtics (2006–2007)

-On 26 January 2006, he was traded by the Timberwolves to the Boston Celtics in a multi-player trade.
+On January 26, 2006, Olowokandi, Dwayne Jones, and Wally Szczerbiak were traded by the Timberwolves to the Boston Celtics, alongside a future first-round draft pick, for Justin Reed, Mark Blount, Ricky Davis, Marcus Banks and two future second-round draft picks.

 In 500 regular season NBA games (399 games started), Olowokandi averaged 8.3 points, 6.8 rebounds, and 1.39 blocked shots per game.
 In 15 playoff games (2 starts), he averaged 2.1 points, 3.5 rebounds, and .7 blocks per game.
-Before his injuries occurred due to overtraining, Olowokandi was noted for his large size and skills with scoring, blocking shots, and rebounding, readily helping the Clippers against top NBA defenders such as Dikembe Mutombo.
+Olowokandi is often considered to be a draft bust, failing to live up to the potential offered by his frame and athleticism.